maisieccino/mbellgb.github.io/about.md

 I served as part of the [TechSoc](http://techsoc.io/) committee between March and October 2016.
 I led the marketing team and helped with some of the organisation for [Porticode](http://porticode.io), TechSoc's own hackathon.

 # Hackathons
-I aim to go to as many hackathons as I can- they're an awesome way of trying out new tech and meeting new people with similar interests!
+I aim to go to as many hackathons as I can-- they're an awesome way of trying out new tech and meeting new people with similar interests!
 A selection of my submitted projects are on my [Devpost profile](https://devpost.com/mbell).
-Here's a definitive list of what I've been up to
+Here's a definitive list of what I've been up to.

+## 2017

+* **As Yet Untitled Hackathon (Upcoming)** -- TBA in August.

+* **HackUPC Winter 17 (Upcoming)** -- Barcelona, Spain.
+Watch this space!

+* **IC Hack 17** -- London, England.
+Behind-the-scenes volunteer who assisted with checkin, crowd control, and hacker quality of life (distributing food was a big part of this!)

+* **Hack Cambridge: Recurse** -- Cambridge, England.
+Built a crowd-based game using Unity and Pusher.
+[Read more](https://medium.com/@mbell_gb/hack-cambridge-a-lesson-in-recursion-d1d11aae4b6c)

 ## 2016

 * **Porticode** -- London, England.
 Mentored, helped out at workshops and assisted hackers over the weekend.

 * **Junction** -- Helsinki, Finland.
 Created an Internet-connected letterbox.
-[Read more](https://devpost.com/software/junction2016-7upynt)
+[Read more](https://medium.com/@mbell_gb/my-weekend-at-junction-2016-23fee7e211e8)

 * **LauzHack** -- Lausanne, Switzerland.
 Supported the hackathon by volunteering and mentoring over the weekend.